sean6369/tp/docs/UserGuide.md

 ### List projects or tasks: `list [projectName]`

-- `list` shows all projects and their decscription if they have one and clears any previous global filter/sort view.
+- `list` shows all projects if they have one and clears any previous global filter/sort view.
 - `list <projectName>` shows the tasks under a specific project.

 ```